htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   a weak dependency for HTCondor.
   :jira:`2295`

-- DAGMan no longer suppresses email notifications for jobs it manages.
+- DAGMan no longer suppresses email notifications for jobs it manages by default.
   To revert behavior of suppressing notifications set :macro:`DAGMAN_SUPPRESS_NOTIFICATION` to **False**.
   :jira:`2323`